python-control/python-control/doc/plotting.rst

-* If a plotting function is called multiple times with data that generate control plots with the same shape for the array of subplots, the new data will be overlayed with the old data, with a change in color(s) for the new data (chosen from the standard matplotlib color cycle).
+* If a plotting function is called multiple times with data that generate control plots with the same shape for the array of subplots, the new data will be overlaid with the old data, with a change in color(s) for the new data (chosen from the standard matplotlib color cycle).
 If not overridden, the plot title and legends will be updated to reflect all data shown on the plot.